pamela-project/slambench/README.md

 SLAMBench works with Metrics and Outputs elements.
 When you run the ```benchmark_loader``` or the ```pangolin_loader``` these are those elements that you can visualize.
-Metrics are components generated by SLAMbench framework really, while Outputs are generated by the algorithm or may be elements post-processed by SLAMbench (such as the aligned trajectory with the ground truth).
+Metrics are components generated by SLAMBench framework really, while Outputs are generated by the algorithm or may be elements post-processed by SLAMBench (such as the aligned trajectory with the ground truth).

 Let us run the benchmark loader.
-Its output is composed of two main parts, the ```Properties``` section, and the ```Statistics``` section. the properties section details all the parameters used for the experiment (could been changed or not via the command line). the statistics section repart all the outputs and metrics selection for output in the benchmark loader.
+Its output is composed of two main parts, the ```Properties``` section, and the ```Statistics``` section. the properties section details all the parameters used for the experiment (could been changed or not via the command line). the statistics section report all the outputs and metrics selection for output in the benchmark loader.

 ```
 > ./build/bin/benchmark_loader -i datasets/ICL_NUIM/living_room_traj2_loop.slam -load ./build/lib/libkfusion-cpp-library.so